cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 If you purchased your home after 1980, you probably received your survey when you purchased it.
 If you can’t find it, or you don’t remember receiving it, check with your:

-* Local property records or engineering department,
+* Home lender or the title company from your original purchase,
-* Local tax assessor or local tax collector,
+* Neighbors to find out where they got theirs,
-* Title or lending company from original purchase,
+* Or, you can get a new survey from a surveyor.

-* Or ask your neighbors where they got theirs.
+You can find a surveyor through the [The Texas Board of Professional Land Surveying](http://txls.texas.gov).

 ---